StrangeBeeCorp/docs/docs/thehive/installation/installation-guide-linux-standalone-server.md

     To set up SSL for Cassandra and Elasticsearch connections, see [Configure Database and Index SSL](../configuration/configure-ssl-cassandra-elasticsearch.md).

 5. Save your modifications in the `application.conf` file.

+#### Configure JVM options for TheHive

+The Java virtual machine (JVM) is what runs TheHive.
+The JVM options control how much memory TheHive can use, how it manages that memory, and other performance-related settings.
+By default, Java determines heap size automatically, which isn't recommended for production environments and may cause memory contention or out-of-memory errors.

+1. Open the `/etc/default/thehive` file using a text editor.

+2. Uncomment the `JAVA_OPTS` variable.

+3. In the `thehive` file, set the JVM options.

+    !!! tip "Heap size guidelines for TheHive"
+        Heap allocation must not exceed 60% of the available RAM.
+Available RAM refers to the memory remaining after accounting for the operating system and other services running on the same host.

+    ``` yaml
+    -Xms<heap_size>
+    -Xmx<heap_size>
+    -XX:MaxMetaspaceSize=<metaspace_size>
+    -XX:ReservedCodeCacheSize=<code_cache_size>
+    ```

+    Replace `<heap_size>` with the desired heap size.

+    {% include-markdown "includes/jvm-options-xms-xmx-same-value.md" %}

+    Replace `<metaspace_size>` with the desired Metaspace limit.

+    Replace `<code_cache_size>` with the desired code cache limit.

+    {% include-markdown "includes/recommended-jvm-values-same-host-thehive.md" %}

+4. Save your modifications in the `thehive` file.

 ### (Optional) Step 5.3: <!-- md:version 5.5 --> Configure audit log storage {#step-53-audit-log-storage}